na--/ebook-tools/README.md

 * `-ome=<value>`, `--output-metadata-extension=<value>`; env. variable `OUTPUT_METADATA_EXTENSION`; default value `meta`

-  If `KEEP_METADATA` is enabled, this is the extension of the additional metadata file that is saved next to the newly renamed files.
+  If `KEEP_METADATA` is enabled, this is the extension of the additional metadata file that is saved next to each newly renamed file.

 #### Miscellaneous options